What Does Gluten Free Mean?

 What Does Gluten-Free Mean – What Should I Eat – Gluten-Free Foods

 Gluten-free foods can help you in many ways.
-It energizes your body and helps your metabolism function normally.
+It energizes your body and usually helps your metabolism function.
 It also changes your mood and encourages you to be positive.

-If you ask us what should I eat if I have to go gluten-free?
-Then, we would recommend you eat the foods listed below.
-The foods listed below are healthy and delicious and are easily available.
-Explore the list, and pick the one that you like the most!
+We recommend the following foods if you ask us what I should eat to go gluten-free.
+They are healthy, delicious, and readily available.
+Explore the list and pick the one that you like the most!

 Carbs

-Wheat and other grains that contain gluten are full of carbs.
+Wheat and other grains that contain gluten are whole of carbs.
 However, you can get natural carbs from many foods listed below.

 • Vegetables